-Of course guests visiting Black Spire Outpost will want to take a souvenir home with them to remember their trip by, and Galaxy’s Edge has numerous merchandise and shopping experiences waiting for you, including taking home your own lightsaber or droid!
+Of course guests visiting Black Spire Outpost in Star Wars Land will want to take a souvenir home with them to remember their trip by, and Galaxy’s Edge has numerous merchandise and shopping experiences waiting for you, including taking home your own lightsaber or droid!

 The amazing thing I think about when doing my Star Wars Galaxy’s Edge construction updates each month is looking at Black Spire Outpost and wondering what it will be like just to wander around the streets there and what type of characters and surprises are waiting around each corner.

 We recently found out that droids will be a big part of Galaxy’s Edge and that in some locations they will even be helping customers in the shops.
 We also heard that guests will be able to haggle prices with shop owners, though I’m not sure how logistically feasible that is long term.

 Anyway, let’s take a look at some of the shopping and merchandise coming to Star Wars Galaxy’s Edge:

 Similar to Black Spire Outfitters but for the First Order and their gear.

 If you’re a supporter of the Resistance, then you’ve come to the right place.
 Here you’ll find gear, badges, clothes and more.

 First Order Cargo:

 Black Spire Outfitters allows you to customize your Star Wars gear in a variety of ways, much like the costumes for the cast members will have.